Skip to main content

 Worktrees are our #1 productivity tip.
 Run up to 5 parallel terminal instances plus additional web sessions.

-When handling complex tasks with Claude Code, you might have encountered this dilemma: you have three independent tasks to work on, but running multiple Claude instances in the same directory causes code conflicts — one Agent is modifying files while another is touching the same files, resulting in a mess when merging.
+When working on complex tasks with Claude Code, you may have encountered this dilemma: you have three independent tasks to handle, but running multiple Claude instances in the same directory causes code conflicts โ€” one Agent is modifying files while another is touching the same ones, resulting in a mess when merging.

 Understanding Worktree

-Technically, Worktree is a native Git feature.
-Claude Code's --worktree command wraps this feature to be simpler — one command creates an isolated environment, starts a Claude instance, and auto-cleans up when done.
+Technically speaking, Worktree is a native Git feature.
+Claude Code's --worktree command wraps this into a much simpler experience โ€” one command creates an isolated environment, starts a Claude instance, and automatically cleans up when done.

 Why Not Just Clone Multiple Times